geofflamrock/stack/README.md

     -v, --version           Prints version information
         --verbose           Show verbose output
         --working-dir       The path to the directory containing the git repository.
-Defaults to the current directory -s, --stack             The name of the stack to update --max-batch-size    The maximum number of branches to push changes for at once (default: 5) --rebase            Use rebase when updating the stack.
+Defaults to the current directory -s, --stack             The name of the stack to sync with the remote --max-batch-size    The maximum number of branches to push changes for at once (default: 5) --rebase            Use rebase when updating the stack.
 Overrides any setting in Git configuration --merge             Use merge when updating the stack.
 Overrides any setting in Git configuration